 Bookworms and writers, this one’s for you.
 Looking for somewhere to read or write without distraction?
 These quiet spots are great for getting lost in a good book…

 This is for the bookworms and the bibliophiles, and everyone else who’s always on the lookout for places in Singapore to chill with a good book and read (or jot down your thoughts) till the sun sets.
 There’s always your neighbourhood cafe, but (a) you probably have to jostle for seats on the weekend, and (b) you might end up outstaying your welcome (cue the judgy eyes).
-So we’re letting you in on our favourite places to read to your heart’s content, from dedicated reading rooms to hip book cafes and even pay-to-use hangout spots.
-We think Fitzgerald would have approved.
+So we’re letting you in on our favourite places to read to your heart’s content, from dedicated reading spots to hip book cafes and even pay-to-use hangouts in Singapore.
+We think Fitzgerald would approve.